clayne/hacktical-c/fix/README.md

 assert(hc_fix_double(x) == -1.25);
 ```

-Addition and subtraction are identical except for the operator.
+Addition and subtraction are identical except for the operator, the left hand side exponent is preserved.
 A fast path is provided for the case when both values share the same exponent.

 ```C
 hc_fix hc_fix_add(hc_fix x, hc_fix y) {